dqh725/cheeger.blog/_posts/2018-11-04-a-manual-message-example-of-http-protocol-via-netcat.md

     Host: cheeger.com
     Content-Type: */*

-You should be able to see the response from server:
+Here it will connect to a real website server and perform a GET request of "/", so you should be able to see the response:

     HTTP/1.1 301 Moved Permanently
     Server: nginx/1.10.3 (Ubuntu)